What Is Franchising?

 Another critical element of the FDD:

 Another element is the training requirements of franchisees.
 Most franchises require aspiring franchisees to attend several courses.
-The length and subject matter of these courses is outlined in the FDD, along with the required licenses and permits for opening the location.
+The length and subject matter of these courses is outlined in the FDD, along with the licenses and permits necessary for opening the location.

 Franchisees are also typically required to meet a certain threshold for net worth.
 As a new franchisor, you may want to set this requirement on the lower side as an incentive for your first batch of franchisees.